cettia/cettia.github.io/guides/cettia-tutorial.md

 ### Conclusion

 [Cettia](http://cettia.io/) is a full-featured real-time web application framework that you can use to exchange events between server and client in real-time.
-Following the separation of concerns principle, the framework is separated into 3 layers; 1.
-I/O framework agnostic layer to run a Cettia application on any I/O framework on JVM 2.
-Transport layer to provide a reliable full duplex message channel 3.
-Socket layer to offer elegant patterns to achieve better user experience in the real-time web.
+Following the separation of concerns principle, the framework is separated into 3 layers; an I/O framework agnostic layer to run a Cettia application on any I/O framework on JVM; a transport layer to provide a reliable full duplex message channel; and a socket layer to offer elegant patterns to achieve better user experience in the real-time web.
 This multi-layered architecture allows for focusing on application-level real-time event handling only, as well as a greater freedom of choice on technical stacks.

 In this tutorial, we've walked through the reason behind key design decisions that the Cettia team have made in the Cettia, as well as various patterns and features required to build real-time oriented applications without compromise with Cettia, and as a result, we've built the starter kit.
 The source code for the starter kit is available at [https://github.com/cettia/cettia-starter-kit](https://github.com/cettia/cettia-starter-kit).